Harikak09/CapStone/project24/README.md

 # Incident Note

+Date of Incidence: Feb 2, 2026

-Incident: Docker container stopped - manual chaos test
+Incident: Docker container stopped ( manual chaos test)

 Description:
 A Docker container running an Nginx application was intentionally stopped to simulate a service failure and observe recovery behavior.